deuxfleurs-org/garage/doc/book/src/working_documents/load_balancing.md

 # Load Balancing Data (planned for version 0.2)

+**This is being yet improved in release 0.5.
+The working document has not been updated yet, it still only applies to Garage 0.2 through 0.4.**

 I have conducted a quick study of different methods to load-balance data over different Garage nodes using consistent hashing.

 ## Requirements